Expect criticism. Some of it sharp. Welcome it as warmly as you do compliments!

 I’ve been cancelled from Christian broadcasts for being “too Christian.”
 Seriously.
 True.

-I self-label as a Christian writer, yet have received negative feedback because something I wrote pointed back to “Jesus is the path to salvation” – like it was an unexpected detour from an otherwise pleasant visit.
+I self-label as a Christian writer, yet received negative feedback when something I wrote pointed back to “Jesus is the path to salvation” – like it was an unexpected detour from an otherwise pleasant visit.
 Another curiosity.
-(While we’re on the subject, did you notice the disclaimer on my Booklist page?)

 Don’t be satisfied with compliments about your work; seek response and comment.
 The best market research comes from existing customers.
 Listen to the people who listen to you most.